 After the main issues are identified, and expected results are made clear to you, with your permission, we integrate a Firewall solution and transform grey-route traffic into revenue.
 Chaos is turned into the order.

 There is a huge part of the total SMS traffic, one which is by no means in decline: A2P.
 The global A2P SMS messaging market was worth $11.86 billion in 2017 and will increase to $26.61 billion in 2022.

-Geocell Georgia achieved an unbelievable revenue growth of 2400% with the GMS Managed Services solution, and we’re here to help take your business to the next level, too.
-Join GMS in our fight against unauthorized traffic and SMS fraud, and monetize your traffic to the fullest!
+Geocell Georgia achieved an unbelievable revenue growth of 2400% with GMS Messaging Protection, and we’re here to help take your business to the next level, too.
+Join GMS in our fight against unauthorised traffic and SMS fraud, and monetise your traffic to the fullest!